OHIOPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Ohio municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

-PFAS CONTAMINATION & REMEDIATION IN OHIO?
+PFAS CONTAMINATION & REMEDIATION IN OHIO

-Public water systems in Ohio must act now to secure financial support for PFAS water treatment and infrastructure upgrades
+Public water systems in Arizona must act now to secure financial support for PFAS water treatment and infrastructure upgrades

 ESTIMATED SETTLEMENT AWARDS:

-Municipalities with high PFAS concentrations and large flow rates could qualify for awards in millions.
+Municipalities with any detectable PFAS and significant flow rates could qualify for awards in millions.

 MULTIPLIER EFFECT:

-Water systems with higher contamination levels may qualify for a 4x multiplier on settlement amounts.
+Water systems with higher PFAS detection levels may qualify for a 4x multiplier on settlement amounts.

 MEET EXECUTIVE COMMITTEE MEMBER, MIKE STAG